bhisaac/5eFP/5eFP-SRD.md

 You or an ally within reach discards up to LEVEL wounds.
 Alternatively, you can cure a touched creature, discarding one disease or one poison affecting it.
 You can discard additional wounds, multiple diseases, and poisons using this game feature, expending uses of your Ki feature separately for each one.

-When you use your Flurry of Blows, you can replace one of the unarmed strikes with a use of this game feature.
+When you use your Flurry of Blows, you can replace one of the unarmed strikes with this feature without expending a use of your ki feature.

-This game feature has no effect on undead and constructs.
+This feature has no effect on undead and constructs.

-### Path of Tranquility (Recall, Rest, Ki)
+### Path of Tranquility (Action, Recall, Rest, Ki)

-You discard your action to take the Cast a Spell action, innately casting _sanctuary_ on yourself with a duration of Recall.
+You take the Cast a Spell action, innately casting _sanctuary_ on yourself with a duration of Recall.
 During an encounter, if a creature succeeds on its WIS check, it is temporarily immune to this effect for the rest of the encounter.

 ## Deflect Missiles (Encounter, Reaction)